petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "Now to start off, can anyone tell me what Barbie's doing right that the rest of you aren't?"

-Kicking himself for not thinking of it before class, Steven shot up his hand.
+Kicking himself for not actually reading the notice on the door, Steven shot up his hand.
 "She left all her non-approved electronic devices outside the Faraday cage?"

 "Good answer, and yes that was your first test.
-Never forget that in this day and age the only thing you can really trust with a secret is pen and paper."
+In the future read the signs, and remember in this day and age the only thing you can really trust with a secret is pen and paper."